 Google Consent Mode v2

-Consent Mode v2 is a technology from Google that makes it possible to use certain Google services without setting cookies until the user has given consent.
+Consent Mode v2 is a Google technology that enables certain Google services to be used without setting cookies until the visitor has given consent.

-Without consent, Google will perform limited tracking of traffic and any conversions.
-The advantage of Google Consent Mode is, for example, that the website owner can still view statistics and conversions even though the visitor has not given consent for statistics cookies.
+Without consent, Google will only perform limited tracking of traffic and conversions.
+The advantage of Google Consent Mode is that the website owner can still view statistics and conversions even if the visitor has not given consent for analytics or statistics cookies.

 Read more about how CookieTractor integrates Google Consent Mode v2.